 Fortunately, some adoption agencies have changed their policies to allow adoptive parents to speed up the process using their own contacts and initiative.
 These agencies will allow waiting adoptive parents to use their own efforts to locate a birth mother to select them as the planned adoptive parents, then complete the adoption as an agency adoption, even though they met outside the agency.

 These adoptions, called identified, designated or collaborative adoptions, involve both the services of the agency doing the home study and an attorney specializing in adoption (who may help "match" the birth mother to the adoptive parents, and do all needed legal work).

 Years ago most agencies arranged only closed adoptions.
 A closed adoption is one where the adoptive parents and birth mother would never meet and identities were not disclosed.
 Although some private agencies still do closed adoptions, many agencies now arrange open adoptions.
 Although the term "open adoption" can mean many things, normally it refers to an adoption where the birth mother and adoptive parents personally meet and exchange personal information before the birth to be sure each wishes to go forward.

 Selecting an Adoption Agency

-Adoption101.com has a state-by-state listing of adoption agencies (and attorneys), including specific information each has provided about themselves, and a link to their webisite.
-We also have a specific article on strategies to use in learning about potential agencies: Adoption Agency - How to Select the Best One for You.
+Adoption101.com has a specific article on strategies to learn about and select an adoption agency agencies: Adoption Agency - How to Select the Best One for You.

 Public Agency Adoption